Shared MFA

 What is MFA/2FA?

-Multifactor or two factor authentication is designed to protect your acounts/data by making it harder for someone who isn't you to log in.
+Multifactor or two factor authentication is designed to protect your accounts/data by making it harder for someone who isn't you to log in.

-It does this by requiring you to provide an extra 'factor' of authentication on top of the traditional username/password combination when logging into a website or application.
+It requiresg you to provide an extra 'factor' of authentication on top of the traditional username/password combination when logging into a website or application.

 There are three factors that can be used during authentication: